 As the evening plods along it becomes immediately obvious that watching middle-aged English adults enact the zippy songs from your childhood isn’t all that fun, in fact it’s a little embarrassing.
 With Fred on the piano the pair churn out Lydia the Tattooed Lady, Happy Feet, I’m in Love with a Big Blue Frog and It’s Not Easy Being Green, yet not even the choir’s enthusiastic faces or Champagne Charlie’s vigorous tap dancing can make up for the lack of googly eyes, flying foam hands and cartoon voices that made Henson’s creations so endearing.

 In the 2011 film The Muppets, Fozzie Bear, after falling on hard times, creates a tribute band named the Moopets.
 Shoddily dressed they unenthusiastically sing uninspired songs to a decidedly underwhelmed crowd and unfortunately tonight’s cabaret is more Moopets than Muppets.

-Mahna Mahna: A Muppet Cabaret is on at The Pheasantry from July 16th until July 17th 2014, for further information or to book visit here.
+Mahna Mahna: A Muppet Cabaret is at The Pheasantry from July 16th until July 17th 2014.
+For further information or to book visit the show’s website here.